deusExMac/dirWalker/README.md

 ## Supported export formats

 dirWalker supports templates that allows to format the export in any way desired.
-When exporting, two settings should not be explicitly set which should be set according the the desired format:
+When exporting, two settings **should be explicitly set** according the the desired format:

 ```-RE``` option to specify how to display empty directories